nus-cs2113-AY2122S1/tp/docs/team/remusteo.md

 # Teo Chin Kai Remus - Project Portfolio Page

 This is a student project for a university software development course and I am one of the contributors to `MediVault`.

+`MediVault` is a Command Line Interface (CLI) application that will help to manage medication supplies within a pharmacy.
+It is an integrated solution that provides real-time tracking of stocks, prescriptions and orders.

 ## Summary of Contributions